 Capital One has also used data to differentiate its offerings.
 The firm mines data and runs experiments to create risk models on potential customers.
 Because of this, the credit card firm aggressively pursued a set of customers that other lenders considered too risky based on simplistic credit scoring.
-Technology determined that these underserved customers not properly identified by conventional techniques were actually good bets.
+Technology determined that a subset of underserved customers was not properly identified by conventional techniques and was actually a good bet.
 Finding profitable new markets that others ignored allowed Capital One to grow its EPS (earnings per share) 20 percent a year for seven years, a feat matched by less than 1 percent of public firms.
 T. Davenport and J. Harris, Competing on Analytics: The New Science of Winning (Boston: Harvard Business School Press, 2007).